faebzz/nodejs-express-seed/README.md

-# A RESR API Seed with node.js, express and mongoose
+# A REST API Seed with node.js, express and mongoose